Airtable/blocks/packages/sdk/docs/tutorial_todo.md

 There’s a bug in the changes we just made.
 Read-only and comment-only collaborators aren’t allowed to update globalConfig, so if they try changing the selected table our block will crash.
-You can try this out by clicking “Simulate,” then choosing “Read” or “Comment” from the dropdown:
+You can try this out by opening the “Advanced” tab of the block developer tools, then choosing “Read” or “Comment” from the “Permissions” dropdown:

 ![](/packages/sdk/docs/images/tutorial_todo_5.gif)